Daigo-ji: History

+During the Meiji period, the anti-Buddhist movement led to the abolition of many temples, resulting in the loss of many of their treasures.
+However, Daigo-ji managed to escape relatively intact.
+However, in August 1939, a forest fire struck Kami-Daigo, destroying the sutra repository and Juntei-dō, the 11th temple of the Saigoku Pilgrimage.
+The Juntei-dō was rebuilt in May 1968; however, was destroyed again on August 24, 2008, by fire caused by a lightning strike.
+The statue of Kannon Bosatsu that was housed in the Juntei-do is currently temporarily enshrined in the Kannon-dō in Shimo-Daigo.

 Layout

 Daigo-ji is laid out in three parts: Sambō-in, Shimo-Daigo (Lower Daigo), and Kami-Daigo (Upper Daigo).
 These are progressively older, wilder, and further up the mountain.
 Sambō-in and Shimo-Daigo are at the base of the mountain, easily accessible, and attract the most tourism; Kami-Daigo is on top of the mountain, requires a long, strenuous hike to reach, and is accordingly less visited.
 The streets around Sambō-in can be freely traveled, but entering Sambō-in proper, the museum, Shimo-Daigo, or Kami-Daigo all require separate admission – the first three have combined ticketing, while Kami-Daigo is separate.

 Sambō-in is a collection of walled complexes, connected by streets lined with cherry blossoms.
 It contains the temple proper (including a noted tea garden), a museum, and other complexes, and is very lively during cherry blossom season.
 Shimo-Daigo is one large enclosure, containing detached halls, including the oldest surviving building in Kyoto, together with open spaces.